S-Kuchta/quiz/README.md

   - A question can have a maximum of 5 answers; otherwise, any additional answers will not be shown.

 ### What to improve
-  - Remove an empty correctAnswers array in quizDb.json
+  - Remove unnecessary empty correctAnswers array in quizDb.json